agrc/gis.utah.gov/about/organizations/user-groups/index.md

 For more information, please contact Jason Anderson: <jranders@blm.gov>.

-**Davis County User Group**
+**Northern Utah GIS**

-Davis County User Group.
-DUG consists of Geo-spatial technicians and specialists from Davis County, and the different cities and entities of the county.
-This group works together solve the many problems with geo-spatial data found within Davis County.
+NUGIS consists of Geo-spatial technicians and specialists from Davis, Weber, Box Elder, and Rich Counties.

 For more information, please contact Kasey Hansen: <khansen@jub.com>.